TuM0IIIA/STRAWBERRY-/README.md

 -catalogue (products)
 -single product review (single_product)

-website is creeaeted to show the product to the customers and riderect the customer to the messendger
+website is created to show the product to the customers and riderect the customer to the messendger

 Why we didn't implement the cart and payment -